 The Potala like any other medieval architecture is heavy at the bottom and light at the top.
 The thickness wall of the palace is said to be more them eight meters.
 We will see the example at the entrance of the palace.
 On the top, it is designed to be light and they used sticks from straw to make the wall, which gives the stability and the strength.
 The Potala Palace is a great example of Tibetan architecture in the seventh century.
 Some observer also says it has the functionality of aerodynamic against the strong wind of high altitude of Tibet.
 But I will leave this to your observation.

-Travelers guide to Potala Palace
+The travelers guide to Potala Palace

-Since the building is old and under the preservation from government.
+Since the building is old and under the preservation from the government.
 There are many things the travelers are forbidden to bring and to do in the palace.

 - First, the travelers are not allowed to bring any eatables and drinks in the Palace.
 So it is advised the visitor to bring nothing to drink in the palace.
-We do understand the importance of staying hydrated in the high altitude and under the soaring heat of the sun.
+We do understand the importance of staying hydrated in the high altitude and under the searing heat of the sun.
 There is a stall up in the Deyang Shar courtyard of Namgyal Monastery.

 - It’s the very sacred place and it contains lots of sacred objects displayed inside the palace.
-The travelers are prohibited in taking a picture inside the palace if you do you are risking the penalty on your guide, who works so hard to make your trip worthwhile.
+The travelers are prohibited from taking a picture inside the palace if you do you are risking the penalty on your guide, who works so hard to make your trip worthwhile.
 So please do as rules say.